Experiences, Events, and Spots

 | Official website | https://www.city.daito.lg.jp/site/miryoku/2052.html |

-| Precautions | *Guides can show you the Iimori Castle ruins as well as surrounding spots (consultation required).
-Available for groups of two or more.
-Capacity depends on the content.
+| remarks | ・Guides can show you around the Iimori Castle ruins as well as surrounding spots (consultation required).
+A minimum of two people is available.
+The maximum number of participants varies depending on the content.
 We may not be able to accommodate certain dates. |

 | Address | Located in Hojo, Daito City |